YuyingLi-X/HDL-L/README.md

 - `b`: Estimate of marginal effect in GWAS
 - `se`: Standard error of the estimates of marginal effects in GWAS

-If the GWAS is based on logistic regression, `b` should be the logarithm of OR (odds ratio) and `se` is the standard error of log(OR).
+If the GWAS is based on logistic regression, `b` should be the logarithm of OR (odds ratio), and `se` is the standard error of log(OR).

-The summary statistics should look like this (b and se can be absent in this example since Z is available):
+The summary statistics should look like (b and se can be absent in this example since Z is available):

 ```{r eval=FALSE}
 ##          SNP A1 A2      N        b       se      Z